MSRConnections/Azure-training-course/Content/Storage/StorageHOL (Azure CLI).md

 <a name="#Exercise5"></a>
 ### Exercise 5: Delete the resource group ###

 When you created a storage account in Exercise 1, you made it part of a resource group named "A4R-Labs."
-One of the benefits of using resource groups is that deleting a resource group deletes all the resources inside it, including storage accounts.
+One of the benefits of using resource groups is that deleting a resource group deletes all the resources inside it, including storage accounts and blobs.
 Deleting a resource group is a convenient way to delete complex Azure deployments without having to delete individual resources one by one.

 In this exercise, you'll use the Azure Portal to delete the storage account you created in Exercise 1, and along with it the containers and blobs you created in Exercises 3 and 4.